1909 Velasco hurricane: Preparations and impact

-In Velasco, where the hurricane made landfall, only eight buildings remained intact after the storm's passage.
-Quintana, Columbus, and Columbia were also heavily affected, with all houses experiencing some form of severe damage.
-In Austin, homes were unroofed, and the storm was considered as the worst hurricane to affect Austin at the time.
-Heavy rains caused large amounts of driftwood to float down the Colorado River.
-In Austin, the driftwood struck the newly constructed Congress Avenue Bridge, carrying away 200 ft of trestle and resulting in $10,000 in damages.
-Other cities also reported severely damaged homes and businesses.
-Galveston suffered minor damage, with reports of chimney damage and broken windows.
-Three sections of the Galveston Causeway were blown down by the strong winds.
 As a result, tug boats were forced to carry people and cargo to and from Galveston along West Bay.
 The Western Union Telegraph Company reportedly lost all direct communication with Galveston for a temporary period of time.
 Other telegraph companies in Dallas and Chicago also lost communications with the city.
 Property damage in Galveston was estimated at $100,000.
 Strong winds and gusts from the storm were reported as far inland as Eagle Pass.
 The winds uprooted trees and extensively damaged various crops, as well as downed power lines.
 In the Galveston Jetty, Rosenburg, and Brazoria, strong winds blew trains off of their tracks.
 Train stations and train depots along the coast also experienced considerable damage, with some depots being completely leveled.
 Maize fields which had been previously burned by wildfires caused by an ongoing drought in Kingsville were swept down, while cotton crops withstood the hurricane well.
 Oil derricks near Markham were blown down, and water wells were stripped of their machinery.
 In Alvin, barns and windmills were destroyed.
 Richmond also reported destroyed barns, as well as downed chimneys.
 Six prisoners escaped from the city's local jail after windows were blown in.
 Rice mills were downed in Eagle Pass.

 Damage was comparatively light in Louisiana.
 Heavy rains and storm surge inundated marshes, resulting in hundreds of reported cattle drownings.
 Cotton crops from Grand Chenier, Louisiana to Sabine Pass was destroyed by the rains and wind.
 Two deaths in Louisiana were reported in Cameron Parish, Louisiana.

 Further inland, the hurricane produced heavy rainfall in many areas, peaking at 8.5 in in Hallettsville, Texas, with rainfall totals of at least 3 in common in along the hurricane's track.
 Boerne, Fredericksbrug, and Columbia all set monthly records for 24‑hour rainfall totals on July 21 and 22, with all three cities reporting totals of 5 in or greater.
 While the heavy rains caused damage in areas, it provided beneficial drought relief in other regions.